 You can learn a lot about students when you give them a chance to tell you want they know!

 During the last week of school, I met with a group of fourth graders to have an end of the year reflective conversation.
-We can learn so much about what to do throughout… Continue reading
+We can learn so much about what … Continue Reading Straight From Students: Why Teachers Should Write

 Over the summer, a few of us at TWT all received questions about how to manage extra adults in the classroom.
-Today and tomorrow, Deb and I have begun our own little mini-series… Continue reading
+Today and tomorrow, Deb and I have begun our … Continue Reading Maximizing the Adult Resources in Our Classrooms

 I’ve been thinking about why young writers struggle with personal narrative and realistic fiction writing.